-- in their chosen careers.

-- That our learning environments be responsive,

-- environmentally responsible.

-- and to learn.
+- in their chosen careers. - That our learning environments be responsive, - That our College culture is socially and environmentally responsible. - and to learn.

 Our 2020-2025 Strategic Plan is divided into four key themes, each reflecting these broad conditions.

 - 1. Successful Students - 2.
 Responsive Learning3.
 Social and Environmental Responsibility - 4.
 Healthy and Effective Work and Learning Environments